 Food that are high in vitamin B12 include:

 Eating more red meat may increase your risk of AMD because red meat is higher in iron.
-The iron can accumulate in the retina and increase oxidative stress.
+Excess iron may increase the risk of age-related macular degeneration because it can accumulate in the retina.

 Weight and Diet